factor-bytes/factor-bytes/README.md

 ### About

 * 📱 A passionate software engineer, who loves to solve problems.
 * 🌱 Continous Learner
 * 🎤 Loves reading, fountain pens and sketchnoting.
 * 😁 Nice to meet you!
+* 👯 Connect with me on twitter or linkedin

 <!--